Class Descriptions

 Ruth Douthwright

 In this workshop we practice a wide range of rhythms, steps, gestures, movement qualities, sounds, songs and spatial formations inspired by Eastern European folk dances Ruth has learned over many years.
 These dances can offer numerous ways of engaging our senses, time and space, entangling differently and together.
-The process of learning and practising dances and songs from other times and places provides a multitude of new experiences and other ways of coming to know these particular dance and world making practices.
+The process of learning and practising dances and songs from other times and places provides a multitude of new experiences and other ways of coming to know these particular dances and world making practices.

 Abieié